Complete Alaska Cruise Packing List (2024)

 Electronics

-Speaking of all these electronics, a mobile power charger is essential as outlets are very limited in cruise cabins.
-You might also want to consider a portable power pack to keep your devices charged when going ashore.
-In Alaska, binoculars are also a great accessory.
-We just purchased a cheap pair and found them sufficient.
+Speaking of all these electronics, a mobile power strip is essential as outlets are limited in most cruise cabins.
+You might also want to consider a portable power bank to keep your devices charged when going ashore.

 Packing for a vacation shouldn’t be stressful.
-So, feel free to download a copy of our complete Alaska cruise packing list to use as a check list while packing for your Alaskan Cruise.
+So, feel free to download a copy of our complete Alaska cruise packing list to use as your check list while packing for your Alaska Cruise.

 Comments

 Have you traveled to Alaska?
 Are there any items on your packing list that we have forgotten?
-Let us know what items are on the top of your Alaska Cruise Packing Guide.
+Let us know what items are on the top of your Alaska Cruise Packing List.

 Heidi is a physical therapist by profession, cruise enthusiast at heart, and Princess all the time!
 She is a self-confessed thrill seeker, obsessive planner, and over-packer.
 She is always looking for the latest and greatest adventures onboard and ashore, enjoys researching top things to do in ports of call, and loves dressing up for formal nights.